By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 961|Pages: 2|5 min read

-Insufficient data representing gender-based discrimination in public and private sector businesses in South Africa with a lack of understanding of employee perceptions of gender based discrimination and employee functioning perpetuates gender inequality in the work place.
-According to the South African Human Rights Commission (SAHRC), women are severely underrepresented in the labour force.
-Statistical data represented in the report for 2013-2017 reveals that women only make up 20.7% at top management level in the private business sector, and 30.8% in public sector organisations (Human Rights Commission, 2017, p.
+Insufficient data representing gender-based discrimination in public and private sector businesses in South Africa, combined with a lack of understanding of employee perceptions of gender-based discrimination and employee functioning, perpetuates gender inequality in the workplace.
+According to the South African Human Rights Commission (SAHRC), women are severely underrepresented in the labor force.
+Statistical data represented in the report for 2013-2017 reveals that women only make up 20.7% at top management level in the private business sector, and 30.8% in public sector organizations (Human Rights Commission, 2017, p.
 15).

-The broad area of organizational psychology this study focuses on is occupational health, labour law and employee relations.
-The variables concerned with this study include occurrence of unfair discrimination, employee perception of discrimination in the workplace and the perception of interpersonal injustice.
-It is vital now more than ever for I/O psychology to aid in transforming the workplace to be a safe and non-discriminatory environment for all social groups and groups that are marginalised and previously disadvantaged groups in society.
-The main research question for this study considered, is there a relationship between employee’s perceptions of gender based discrimination and employee functioning?
-Sub questions relating to this are does gender based discrimination have a greater effect on women?
-Moreover, how are high levels of gender based discrimination related to the well-being of working women between ages 18-35 in South Africa?
+The broad area of organizational psychology this study focuses on is occupational health, labor law, and employee relations.
+The variables concerned with this study include the occurrence of unfair discrimination, employee perception of discrimination in the workplace, and the perception of interpersonal injustice.
+It is vital now more than ever for I/O psychology to aid in transforming the workplace to be a safe and non-discriminatory environment for all social groups and marginalized and previously disadvantaged groups in society.
+The main research question for this study considered is: Is there a relationship between employees’ perceptions of gender-based discrimination and employee functioning?
+Sub-questions relating to this are: Does gender-based discrimination have a greater effect on women?
+Moreover, how are high levels of gender-based discrimination related to the well-being of working women between ages 18-35 in South Africa?

 The fight for women’s rights and non-conforming persons is being brought to the forefront across all employment sectors globally.
-Previous research conducted has yielded great information which indicates that gender bias typically occurs during recruitment processes, interviewing, hiring, and when determining employee salaries (Steyn, 2014, p.
+Previous research conducted has yielded great information, indicating that gender bias typically occurs during recruitment processes, interviewing, hiring, and when determining employee salaries (Steyn, 2014, p.
 10).
-This study investigated 1 740 different employees and 145 managers from 29 companies in South Africa.
-The results showed that 12.1% of the employees reported incidents of being discriminated against based on their gender and 19.3% of managers reported witnessing gender-based discrimination (Steyn, 2014, p.
+This study investigated 1,740 different employees and 145 managers from 29 companies in South Africa.
+The results showed that 12.1% of the employees reported incidents of being discriminated against based on their gender, and 19.3% of managers reported witnessing gender-based discrimination (Steyn, 2014, p.
 121).
-Managers’ general perception of consequences of gender-based discrimination were associated with “promotions, job applications and receiving training” in contrast to employees that viewed the effects as primarily being associated to pay received as well as benefits and promotions (Steyn, 2014, p.
+Managers’ general perception of the consequences of gender-based discrimination was associated with “promotions, job applications, and receiving training,” in contrast to employees who viewed the effects as primarily being associated with pay received as well as benefits and promotions (Steyn, 2014, p.
 124).

 Browse our vast selection of original essay samples, each expertly formatted and styled